 It stands for ‘Music’ and ‘Cutting’.
 It also gets back to the newspeak of the beginning of the last century, with its fashion to make up new words by merging abbreviations. (e.g. "communera", which stands for communist era).

 In the review of your latest album, The Wire compares it to the works of BBC Radiophonic Workshop and music of that time.
-What do you think about it?
+What do you think about this?

 Do you use instruments of that particular time?

-Not really, I use various instruments from different time periods.
-My main instruments are tape (recorders, delays, loopers), sound processors, synthesizers, (including digital ones) and computer to make final montage.
+Not really, I use various instruments from different periods of time.
+My main instruments are tape recorders, delays, loopers, sound processors, synthesizers (including digital ones) and computer to make some final montage.

-You have a new collaborative record Indirect meets Nikolaienko - Ode To The Sea - coming out soon.
-Tell me a bit about the process of recording.
+Your new collaborative record Indirect meets Nikolaienko - Ode To The Sea is coming out soon.
+Tell me a bit about the process of its recording.

-In the end of 2014 I contacted guys and offered to make a record together.
+In the end of 2014, I contacted guys and offered to make a record together.
 We took some sketches from both sides as a basis.
 Some tracks were recorded live, some were jammed around, others were tracked out in parts.
 Production duties were held by Gena (Potreba) and me.
 He was responsible for the content, the sound part was on me.
 There are also Anton Ostrometskii on drums, Lesha Volosunov on guitar, Emil Asadov on bass and Ania Brighataya on vocals.
 We’ve traveled to each other a lot during the recording process.
-A big part of work was conducted distantly, Gena was sending me MIDI tracks, and I was sending him audio back.
-It could have been done in a couple of months, but because of distance and workload it took a year and a half.
+A big part of work was conducted distantly: Gena was sending me MIDI tracks and I was sending him audio back.
+It could have been done in a couple of months, but because of distance and workload, it took a year and a half.
 Anyway, all of us are satisfied with the result.
-Ode to the Sea is released on November 18.
+Ode to the Sea is to be released on November 18.

 Besides making music and running a label, you also organize experimental music events.
-How do people in Kyiv take it?
+How are Kyiv people taking them?

 Last spring I made a series of three events in Closer called Muscut Live.
-The guests were my musician friends who I was willing to bring to Ukraine - Andrew Pekler, Nicola Ratti and Mads Emil Nielsen.
-The plan was the same as with the first release on the label - to test the reaction of the audience.
-Sadly, dance events and parties gather more people than the gigs, which makes it harder to pay back the expenses.
-Though it depends, of course.
-For example, Andrew Pekler’s gig had 80 tickets sold, what, according to him, is twice the number of people he would gather on his solo gig in Berlin.
+The guests were my musician friends who I was willing to bring to Ukraine – Andrew Pekler, Nicola Ratti and Mads Emil Nielsen.
+The plan was the same as with the first release on the label – to test the reaction of the audience.
+Sadly, dance events and parties gather more people than gigs, making it harder to pay back the expenses.
+It depends, of course.
+For example, Andrew Pekler’s gig had 80 tickets sold; according to him, this is twice the number of people he would gather on his solo gig in Berlin.
 Maybe next spring I’ll throw some more events.

 You’ve been on tour in Europe, how was your music received by audience there?

-You can’t tour that much with my music because it is not mainstream.
+You can’t tour that much with music like mine because it is not mainstream.
 It happens, though.
-Last summer I’ve managed to get on micro tour and play in Zurich and Milan, which was amazing.
-In Zurich, I was warming up one of my favorite artists - Space Lady.
+Last summer I’ve managed to get on micro tour and play in Zurich and Milan, which was just amazing.
+In Zurich, I was warming up one of my favorite artists, Space Lady.
 In Milan, I had a solo gig.
-Both audiences were great, being 10-15 years older than ours on average, I guess.
+Both audiences were great, being 10-15 years older than ours averagely, I guess.

 The mix sneaks out your more ‘dancy’ side.
 What do you value the most in the dance music?

-For the mix, I’ve used my long-time favorites from different times.
+For the mix, I’ve used my absolute favorites from different times.
 Honestly, I’ve never liked the term “dance music”.
-I use it myself, because the mankind hasn’t come with a better word yet.
-There is music with quite obvious pulsation, which can also be abstract.
-On the interview to Andrei Gorohov, Jan Jalinek once said: “What can be more abstract than 4 beats in a bar?”
+I use it myself because the mankind hasn’t come with a better word yet.
+There is music with quite an obvious pulsation, which can also be abstract.
+Jan Jalinek once said in his interview with Andrei Gorohov: “What can be more abstract than 4 beats in a bar?”